by Calculated Risk on 3/06/2020 10:08:00 AM

-By the end of February, GLVAR reported 7,313 single-family homes listed without any sort of offer.
-That’s down 0.9 percent from January, but up 15.8 percent from one year ago.
-For condos and townhomes, the 2,425 properties listed without offers in February represented a 4.2 percent increase from January and a 9.6 percent increase from one year ago.
+By the end of February, LVR reported 4,240 single-family homes listed for sale without any sort of offer.
+That’s down 40.6% from one year ago.
+For condos and townhomes, the 1,214 properties listed without offers in February represented a 30.8% drop from one year ago.